Try Our Spread Betting Calculator

 Closing Price

-The closing price point is where you aim to either secure a profit or minimise a loss depending on how the market moves.
-For example, if the EUR/USD is trading at 1.20 and you are aiming for a profit that corresponds to the market price dropping by 0.18 points, you would enter 1.02 in the closing price field.
+For example, if the EUR/USD pair is trading at 1.20 and you want to speculate that the market will drop by 0.18 points, you would enter 1.02 in the closing price field.
+The calculator will show you the profit you would make on this short position.

 5. See Your Margin Requirements

-To determine your margin requirements for the bet, enter the assets margin rate in the deal ticket.
-For example, if the margin rate is 3.33% for EUR/USD, you would enter 3.33 in the margin field.
+As an example, if the margin rate is 3.33% for EUR/USD, you would enter 3.33 in the margin field.
 If the bet size is 1000, the opening price is 1.20, and the margin rate is 3.33%, then a £39.96 margin will be required.

-Margin Rate = Bet Size x Opening Price x Margin Rate
+Margin Rate = Bet Size x Opening Price x Margin Rate Margin Rate= 1000 x 1.20 x 3.33% = £39.96

-If your prediction was correct and the market price decreased to 1.02, the result of your spread betting strategy would be £180 profit.
+If your original prediction was correct and the market price decreased to 1.02, the result of your spread betting strategy would be £180 profit.
 Alternatively, if the market moved 0.18 points in the opposite direction, and increased to 1.38, you would experience a £180 loss.

 6. Review Your Profit And Loss